 Maintain Family Privacy and Discourage Challenges

 The Living Trust is a private document and need not be filed with the court.
-That means another advantage: privacy.
-Your dispositions are not public record, as they are with a will.
+That offers another advantage: privacy.
+Your dispositions are not public record, as they are with a Will.
 That also reduces the possibility of your plan being challenged by any disgruntled heirs.